Maryland-based company conducts study on proposed lodge at Beech Fork

-As talks continue about the possible construction of a new lodge at Beech Fork State Park, a Maryland-based company has taken lead on conducting a feasibility study for the project, and revealed the results of the first two phases of their research during a second public meeting about the project Monday evening at Lavalette Elementary School.
+LAVALETTE, W.Va. — As talks continue about the possible construction of a new lodge at Beech Fork State Park, a Maryland-based company has taken lead on conducting a feasibility study for the project, and revealed the results of the first two phases of its research during a second public meeting about the project Monday at Lavalette Elementary School.

-The Monday meeting served as a chance to present facts related to the impact the lodge would have on the surrounding market, or if it could support such a facility.
+Monday’s meeting served as a chance to present facts related to the lodge’s impact on the surrounding market, or if it could support such a facility.

-The initial building plan for the lodge called for 75 guest rooms and additional space to hold meetings or conferences, a total building space that surpassed 80 thousand square feet.
+The initial building plan for the lodge called for 75 guest rooms and additional space to hold meetings or conferences, a total building space that surpassed 80,000 square feet.
 CHMGS Senior Vice President Margaret Bailey recommended to shrink the building plan by nearly 7,000 square feet.

-"We really wanted to take a closer look at why people are coming to the area.
-Right now, the market in this area is performing at around 60% capacity," said Margaret Bailey, CHMGS senior vice president.
-"When you build something like this someone wins and someone loses.
-Based on trends we have seen in the data, it's our professional opinion that the meeting space is reduced."
+“We really wanted to take a closer look at why people are coming to the area.
+Right now, the market in this area is performing at around 60% capacity,” Bailey said.
+“When you build something like this, someone wins and someone loses.
+Based on trends we have seen in the data, it’s our professional opinion that the meeting space is reduced.”

 Bailey said that if the lodge is indeed built, it could be opened as early as 2023.